MicrosoftDocs/powerapps-docs/articles/functions/working-with-data-sources.md

 	-  Insert a label control on our edit screen, just above the **NameControl**.
 	-  Place a single asterisk ("*") in this label.
 	-  Set the **[Color](function-colors.md)** to **Color!Red**.
-	-  Set the **Visible** property of this label to **DataSourceInfo( Customers, DataSrouceInfo!Required, "Name" )**.
+	-  Set the **Visible** property of this label to **DataSourceInfo( Customers, DataSourceInfo!Required, "Name" )**.
 When true, this will show the red asterisk to indicate that the control requires a value.
 2. Let's check that the Name control is filled in before we **[Patch](function-patch.md)**:
 	-  Modify the **OnSubmit** property of the **Save** button to check if the **EditGallery** believes the record is valid.
 The **[Validate](function-validate.md)** function checks for required fields using the same information that helped **[DataSourceInfo](function-datasourceinfo.md)** show the red asterisk:
 		- **if( IsEmpty( Validate( Customers, EditRecord, EditGallery!Updates) ), Patch( Customers, EditRecord, EditGallery!Updates ); Back() )**.